The Use of Latin in the Records

 The Influence of Latin on Spelling

-Some names in Italian are written with one vowel could appear spelled with two vowels because of Latin influence, for example: Augustino for Agostino, or Laurenzo for Lorenzo.
+Some names in Italian are written with one vowel and can appear spelled with two vowels because of Latin influence, for example: Augustino for Agostino, or Laurenzo for Lorenzo.

 Sometimes, it is common to find Italian words including additional consonants at the end of syllables that occur in the Latin spelling of the word, such as c, and p.
 For example: baptezato for battezato, and sancto for santo.